KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_json_ld/README.md

 #### Language Alternatives

 Language Alternatives provide a powerful way of handling internationalization within XMP metadata.
-In order to remain compliant with the requirements outlined in the [JSON-LD serialization of XMP (ISO/DIS 16684-3)](https://www.iso.org/standard/79384.html) specification `KHR_xmp_json_ld` relies on usage of the `@language` and `@value` keywords contained in an object of the `rdf:Alt` type.
+In order to remain compliant with the requirements outlined in the [JSON-LD serialization of XMP (ISO 16684-3)](https://www.iso.org/standard/79384.html) specification `KHR_xmp_json_ld` relies on usage of the `@language` and `@value` keywords contained in an object of the `rdf:Alt` type.
 A field containing language alternatives must contain a `@type` definition for `rdf:Alt`, and each alternative must be contained in a `rdf:_N` property, where `N` is the index.
 You must also include the `rdf` namespace, `http://www.w3.org/1999/02/22-rdf-syntax-ns#` in the packet's `@context`.
 The `rdf:_N` property must have an object containing two properties:

 - `@language` with a IETF BCP 47 language code as the value.
 - `@value` with actual value of the XMP property as a string.